 An immediate concern was an area where soil had been impacted by a few hundred gallons of hydraulic fluid, which fell 150 meters from the platform to the ground.
 Thornton Tomasetti, Langan, D.H.
 Griffin and CSA Group conducted a remediation, removing debris from the site to gain access to and remove the impacted soil.

-The forensic report is due to the National Science Foundation and the University of Central Florida in January 2022.
+The forensic report was released by the National Science Foundation in August 2022.